ejmurra/ScrollyTeller/README.md

 # ScrollyTeller
-A module for creating scrolly telling graphics.
+A module for creating scrollytelling graphics.

+# API
+TODO